How to save money with the pantry challenge.

 2. A Pantry Challenge Prevents Food Waste

-Have you ever found something in the back of your fridge, and it’s moldy???
+Have you ever found something hidden way back in your fridge……and it’s moldy???
 I have!
 Many times!
 I’m sure you had good intentions to use it up (we all do), but then life happens, it gets pushed behind some other foods, and eventually ends up in the trash.

 When you participate in a pantry challenge you are actively using up all your food to prevent it from going to waste, meaning you will get the full value from your groceries.
 I mean, you spent money on it, you deserve to enjoy it before it goes bad!